Support to Dialogue Forums

 How to communicate about these activities?

-Depending on the type of dialogue and its level, however, it may be necessary to limit public communication about the process.
+However, depending on the type of dialogue and its level, it may be necessary to limit public communication about the process.
 Here are key considerations for managing this confidentiality:

 6.